 Email Message P1 and P2 headers

 In this blog post, I will be talking about email message headers, and email message P1 and P2 headers.
 Understanding the structure of the message header can help a lot in understanding email message routing and anti-spam protection logic.
 This become handy when trying to learn how Exchange Online Protection works, and what role they play as part of the Exchange Online Protection Architecture.
+Please check the EOP Exchange Online Protection Architecture post for more information

 How regular physical messages are sent?